 Office of Multicultural Affairs - Committed to enhancing the academic, social, personal, and professional development of all students through support and activities.
 OMA also offers a vibrant, student-focused center on the 3rd floor of the University Center.
 Valuing diversity is an integral part of the college experience and the office works in partnership with faculty and staff to encourage that.
 Phone: 423-425-5648 Location: University Center Room 350 Website: UTC/Multicultural

 Counseling Center - A place where students can go for services to help handle day-to-day challenges while encouraging their personal growth and development.
 Services provided include personal, career and academic counseling and crisis intervention.
 Services are confidential and offered by professionally trained counselors and psychologists.
 Most services are free of charge, but there is a minimal charge for testing.
 Call or come by if you have questions.
-Phone: 423-425-4438 Location: University Center Room 338 Website: UTC/Counseling and Career Planning
+Phone: 423-425-4438 Location: University Center Room 338 Website: UTC/Counseling Center

 Dean of Students Office -The mission of the Office of the Dean of Students is to advance the mission of UTC and the Division of Student Affairs.
 We seek to enhance the collegiate experience through intentional programs and services that promote student learning, character development and leadership.
 The Office of the Dean of Students supports UTC values and traditions with a students-first commitment.
 Phone: 423-425-4761 Location: University Center 399 Website:UTC/Dean of Students

 Title IX Coordinator - Oversees UTC sexual misconduct and relationship violence prevention.
 Phone: 423-425-4255 Location: University Center 399 Website: UTC/Title IX